Keir Hardie: Labour Party

 In 1905 Hardie served as an LRC election agent for William Walker who came close to victory with 48.5% of the vote in Belfast North.
 Despite his own support for Irish home rule, Hardie, who made repeated visits, appeared determined to treat Belfast as a "typical British city", confident that class politics could surmount sectarian division over the constitutional question.

 In 1906, the LRC changed its name to the "Labour Party".
-That year, the newly established Liberal government of Sir Henry Campbell-Bannerman called a General Election — resulting in a heavy defeat for the Conservative Party (then in opposition), and the landslide affirmation of the Liberals.

-The 1906 general election result was one of the biggest landslide victories in British history: the Liberals swept the Conservatives (and their Liberal Unionist allies) out of what were regarded as safe seats.
+That year, the newly established Liberal government of Sir Henry Campbell-Bannerman called a general election The Liberals won in one of the biggest landslide victories in British history, sweeping the Conservatives (and their Liberal Unionist allies) out of what were regarded as safe seats.
 Conservative leader and former Prime Minister, Arthur Balfour, lost his seat, Manchester East, on a swing of over 20 per cent.
-What would later turn out to be even more significant was the election of 29 Labour MPs.
+29 Labour MPs were elected; Hardie was elected as their Parliamentary leader.

-In January 1907 at the Labour Party's first annual conference, held in Belfast, Hardie helped raise the issue of whether sovereignty lay with the annual conference, as in the inherited tradition of trade union democracy, or with the PLP.
+In January 1907 at the Labour Party's first annual conference, held in Belfast, Hardie helped raise the issue of whether sovereignty lay with the annual conference, as in the inherited tradition of trade union democracy, or with the Parliamentary Labour Party (PLP).
 In the closing session he shocked the delegates by threatening to resign from the PLP over an amendment to a resolution on equal suffrage for women that would have bound him as an MP to oppose any compromise legislation that would extend votes to women on the basis of the existing property franchise.
 This, he saw, as potentially delaying the extension of "citizenship" to women on which he spoke passionately:I thought the days of my pioneering were over but of late I have felt, with increasing intensity, the injustice inflicted on women by our present laws.
 The Party is largely my own child and I cannot part from it lightly, or without pain; but at the same time I cannot sever myself from the principles I hold.
 If it is necessary for me to separate myself from what has been my life's work, I do so in order to remove the stigma resting upon our wives, mothers and sisters of being accounted unfit for citizenship.